The not-so-hidden risks of 'hidden-to-maturity' accounting: on depositor runs and bank resilience: On the balance between HtM and AfS

 Until now, we have taken for granted the bank's balance sheet composition.
 In this section, we endogenize the bank's decision to designate part of the marketable securities as HtM.
 Importantly, we keep all other aspects of the balance sheet fixed, so that it is only the allocation of the marketable securities between the AfS and HtM categories that the bank can vary.

 There are simple and sound reasons for banks to rely on the HtM rules.
 Their business models (at least in the case of the more traditional universal banks) rely on maturity transformation, i.e., they invest in long-term projects financed by short-term funding.
 However, investment in long-term projects may be achieved via non-marketable loans or via bonds and equities, which are more liquid, frequently exchange-traded.
 At the same time, liquidity needs lead banks to also hold bonds to be able to quickly raise cash, and the holding period of those bonds may be short.
 Since these instruments are marked-to-market, they create volatility in the banks' profit and loss accounts.
-To decrease the variability of income from bonds and other securities, which are intentionally held for long-term investment purposes (i.e., held-to-maturity) regulators introduced accounting rules that allow banks to recognize these bonds at amortised costs.
-As discussed in the introduction, this has been utilised extensively by banks in recent years, especially since the onset of increasing interest rates.
+To decrease the variability of income from bonds and other securities, which are intentionally held for long-term investment purposes (i.e., held-to-maturity) regulators introduced accounting rules that allow banks to recognize these bonds at amortized costs.
 In the opposite direction, there are also natural pressures to not rely too heavily on HtM.
-First of all, it is a real commitment to hold the assets to maturity and hence implies a loss of flexibility.
-Moreover, whenever a bank looks to sell even a fraction of those assets, they would need to derecognize the whole HtM portfolio, thus forcing them to acknowledge unrealized losses while also signalling the inability to stay true to their commitment.
-Consequently, banks tend to aim for some optimal level that should ideally leave enough AfS securities to cover liquidity needs under almost all foreseeable scenarios.
+First of all, it represents a real legal commitment to hold the assets to maturity and in turn involves some loss of flexibility.
+Moreover, whenever a bank looks to sell even a fraction of those assets, they would need to derecognize the whole HtM portfolio, thus forcing them to acknowledge unrealized losses while also signaling their inability to stay true to their commitment.